“Well, he hands you a nickel

 - Maggie’s Farm – Bob Dylan

 A lot of consultants have pointed to the fact that businesses can be fined up to 20 million euros, or 4% of the annual global turnover of the prior financial year (whichever is higher) for infringements of data subject rights under the General Data Protection Regulation (GDPR).
 However, the GDPR is not directly applicable in Switzerland.
 Instead, at least for the time being, the less ominous Swiss Federal Data Protection Act (FDPA) of 1992 applies.
 So, what is the actual risk that EU Member State supervisory authorities come knocking on your Swiss business’s door with a fine anyway, and what can you do to avoid that?
-In this blog article we provide you with (1) an overview when GDPR applies to your Swiss business, (2) what the actual enforcement risk is, and (3) some tips to mitigate your business’s risk exposure.
+In this blog article we provide you with (1) an overview when GDPR applies to your business in Switzerland, (2) what the actual enforcement risk is, and (3) some tips to mitigate your business’s risk exposure.

 First, you need to self-check your business on the basis of the criterion of ‘establishment’ of Art.
 3 (1) GDPR.

 This contains the following cases: the processing of personal data in the context of the activities of an EU-branch or subsidiary of a Swiss company; or the processing of personal data by a Swiss company acting as processor on behalf of a European company.